38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 Josepdal/DBTeam                            54
-An administration and multi-language bot based on yagop/telegram-bot --&gt;
+An administration and multi-language bot based on yagop/telegram-bot -->

 andreaskoepf/faster-rcnn.torch             54